 Administrators should post content with the understanding that it will likely be redistributed through the internet and other media channels and viewed by the general public.
 If deleted or modified, older versions may continue to exist online.
 Share only information that is appropriate for the public.

 Below are some engagement ideas and tips to consider when posting content to your social media properties:

 - Announcements / shout outs

-Announce upcoming events, achievements by students, faculty or alumni and important dates.
+Announce upcoming events and welcome guest speakers or artists.
+Congratulate achievements by students, faculty or alumni and highlight important dates.

-Post photos of the campus, an event or students and alumni. (e.g., post "a week in photos" or highlight pictures taken by the Brock community and give them credit).
+Posts that include images get more engagement (especially on Twitter and Facebook).
+On Facebook, photos get more likes, more comments and more click-throughs than text-based posts.
+Share photos of campus buildings and scenery, events or students and alumni. (e.g., post "a week in photos" or highlight pictures taken by the Brock community and give them credit).
 Check out Brock University's Flickr page for photo ideas.

 - Stat / fact / ranking

 Highlight Brock's inclusion in a ranking list (e.g., MacLean's university rankings) or a fun fact about the University.